Karaoke is a legitimate sport.

 And so to the main event: there’s 10 private karaoke rooms here, including a 30-person booth with its own bar and bartender; and a plush VIP booth directly adjoining the main bar, with walls lined with classic records and cushioned velvet, a private minibar, and a TV that you can plug your own music into.
 The rest can hold between 4 and 12, and are all kitted out with equally luxe padded walls, costume boxes, and coloured disco lighting that you can control.

 That’s all done via the karaoke console itself, from which you’ll not only line up your songs; but also flick the boogie switch (not a euphemism, but the button that controls the room’s personal disco ball); raise the vocal, backing track or reverb levels; aaand push the all-important aforementioned Thirsty button, which will, Downton Abbey-style, ring a buzzer above the bar and summon a bartender directly to your booth… so you won’t need to raise your voice.

 Which is lucky.

-NOTE: Lucky Voice Holborn, Islington, and Soho are all open now, every day from 4pm (3pm Fri and 12pm Sat) till late.
-Karaoke booths start from £7 per person, per hour (min.
-2 hours) – you can book one, or a table in the bar, right HERE.
+NOTE: Lucky Voice Holborn, Islington, and Soho are all open now, every day, till very late.
+Karaoke starts from £8 per person, per hour (min.
+2 hours) – you can book a room, or a table in the bar, right HERE.

 Lucky Voice Holborn | 84 Chancery Lane, WC2A 1DL